python-discord/bot/bot/resources/tags/or-gotcha.md

 if favorite_fruit == 'grapefruit' or 'lemon':
     print("That's a weird favorite fruit to have.")
 ```
-After all, that's how you would normally phrase it in plain English.
-In Python, however, you have to have _complete instructions on both sides of the logical operator_.
+While this makes sense in English, it may not behave the way you would expect.
+In Python, you should have _complete instructions on both sides of the logical operator_.

 So, if you want to check if something is equal to one thing or another, there are two common ways:
 ```py